Trigve-Hagen/trigves-arm-laravel/README.md

 5) Create the table in phpmyadmin and fill in your .env variables.

 -- or --
 1) Go to root of Laravel Installation and run composer require trigves/arm
+2) Publish and adjust the tablesArray in Arm.php

 3/10/2017 - updates